DmytroLitvinov/awesome-flake8-extensions/README.md

 - [flake8-new-union-types](https://github.com/xome4ok/flake8-new-union-types) - Plugin to enforce new Union/Optional syntax `Foo | Bar | None` defined in [PEP 604][pep604].
 - [flake8-pep585](https://github.com/decorator-factory/flake8-pep585) - Enforce new style annotations from [PEP585](https://peps.python.org/pep-0585/) such as `list[int]` instead of `typing.List[int]`.
 - [flake8-pep604](https://gitlab.com/matthewhughes/flake-pep604) - Forbids use of `typing.Union` (in favour of `|`), per [PEP 604][pep604].
-- [flake8-type-checking](https://github.com/snok/flake8-type-checking) - flake8 plugin that helps identify which imports to put into type-checking blocks, and how to adjust your type annotations once imports are moved.
 - [flake8-typing-imports](https://github.com/asottile/flake8-typing-imports) - Plugin which checks that typing imports are properly guarded.

 ## Library-specific checks